Tengwar Handbook

 The Vowels

-In English, vowels are indicated by diacritics on the tengwa following the consonant.
+In this mode vowels are indicated by diacritics on the tengwa following the consonant.

-The vowels are represented by the following tehtar, as if they were placed on the short vowel carrier:
+The vowels are represented by the following tehtar:

 `C | `V | `B | `N | `M |